sslover/designing-for-data-personalization/syllabus.md

 * Group Presentations 3, 4, 5
 * Server-side javascript with node.js, mongodb, express.js.
 * We will cover technical topics including:
+    * Setting up a node.js, express.js, mongodb application
+    * Hosting locally and on Heroku
     * Modeling, storing, retrieving data
     * Making Data into an API
     * Designing APIs for Public Consumption
     * The Anatomy of A Data-Driven App
     * Using NPM (3rd party libraries)
-    * Hosting locally and on Heroku
     * Common database operations tips and tricks
     * Twilio (SMS) integration
 * We will cover design topics including:
-    * User Onboarding
+    * Designing for Multiple Devices & Personalization (cards!)
     * Passive vs Active Data Collection
-    * Designing for Multiple Devices & Personalization (cards!)
+    * API Documentation Design

 Week 9
 ------